Stimulating Diffusion Model for Image Denoising via Adaptive Embedding and Ensembling: Conclusion

 \section{Conclusion}

 In this paper, we present a novel strategy to stimulate the diffusion model for image denoising.
 Specifically, we revisit diffusion models from the denoising perspective.
 Furthermore, we propose an adaptive embedding method to perform denoising and an adaptive ensembling method to reduce distortion.
-Our method achieves SOTA performance on all perceptual and distortion-based metrics, for both Gaussian and real-world image denoising.
-And we solely rely on a diffusion model pre-trained for image synthesis, without any additional supervised training.
+Our method achieves SOTA performance on both distortion-based and perception-based metrics, for both Gaussian and real-world image denoising.
+In future research endeavors, we intend to stimulate the diffusion model for multiple other restoration tasks.